Rocky Linux 8

 Restore kernel update

-If you can't restart the server normally after a kernel update, you need to revert to the previous kernel before the update.
-You can revert it to one of the many installed kernel versions.
-This guide deals with how to revert the kernel to the version immediately before the update.
+If the server fails to restart properly after a kernel update, you must revert to the previous kernel before the update.
+You can revert it to one of the many installed kernel versions, and this guide describes how to revert the kernel to the version immediately before the update.

 Note